maidousj/maidousj.github.io/_posts/2020-01-06-Towards-Practical-DP-Convex-Optimization.md

-[14 K. Chaudhuri and S. Vinterbo, “A stability-based validation pro- cedure for differentially private machine learning,” in Proceed- ings of the 26th International Conference on Neural Information Processing Systems - Volume 2, ser.
+[14 K. Chaudhuri and S. Vinterbo, “A stability-based validation procedure for differentially private machine learning,” in Proceed- ings of the 26th International Conference on Neural Information Processing Systems - Volume 2, ser.
 NIPS’13.
 USA: Curran Associates Inc., 2013, pp. 2652–2660.]

 [15 M. Abadi, A. Chu, I. Goodfellow, H. B. McMahan, I. Mironov, K. Talwar, and L. Zhang, “Deep learning with differential pri- vacy,” in Proceedings of the 2016 ACM SIGSAC Conference on Computer and Communications Security, ser.
 CCS ’16.
 New York, NY, USA: ACM, 2016, pp. 308–318.]